Daniel-IRYIVUZE/Daniel-IRYIVUZE/README.md

 ## Introduction
 Hey there!
 I'm thrilled to have you here.
 I am a motivated and courageous software engineer relentlessly pursuing excellence.
 I am ready to embrace new challenges, push the boundaries of technology, and contribute my skills to create impactful and transformative software solutions.
-I'm passionate about leveraging technology to solve complex problems and create meaningful solutions.
+I'm passionate about leveraging technology to solve complex problems and create meaningful solutions to real-world problems.

 ## About Me
 - **![User](https://img.shields.io/badge/User-000000?style=flat-square&logo=user&logoColor=white)** : Daniel IRYIVUZE